human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 These six months have been strange.
 I had worked over a decade like a juggernaut.
 My momentum blinded me to the fact that I was reaching the end.
 Somehow, I had to slow down and reorient.
 I subconsciously arranged the theft of my computer, the destruction of my smartphone, and recently, getting defrauded of a significant amount of money.
 It was shocking and discouraging.
 But it got me to stop.

-After my computer was stolen, I read George's book (darkroomretreat.com/f/journey.pdf).
+After my computer was stolen, I read George's book.
 This was critical.
 I did one more retreat based on its encouragement.
-The retreat mostly failed, but I found the last pieces there.
+The retreat failed due to poor support.
+The confidence I gained from George's ideas helped me weather it better than usual.
+And I found the last pieces of my model there.

 I experimented in reaching out to others regarding capitalization.
 This proved costly and chimeric.
 I'm going to put my attention on survival now.